anonymous141592/FHE-Fairness-aware-FL/README.md

      An intermediate directory "SharedFiles" serves to simulate the network, where clients write their updated models, and the server reads, encrypts then aggregates them.

 -Dependencies :
+    Numpy :
        Numpy.
        Panda.
        Sklearn
        Tensorflow.
+                   ---> requirements.txt file included in the Tensorflow module folder Go :
        Lattigo homomorphic library.
+                   ---> Lattigo modules requirements given in the Lattigo module.